LeadHeadBOD/BODTitanium/README.md

 ## Credits:
-Vast majority of the work, whether it be code or otherwise, done for Titanium is almost entirely done by me, LeadHead, however the project could under no circumstances have been completed by myself alone.
+Vast majority of the work, whether it be code or otherwise, done for Titanium is almost entirely done by LeadHead, however the project could under no circumstances have been completed alone.

 Thanks to
  * Tomash        - help with python scripts, extensive knowledge of the game, feedback and ideas